Towards Industrial-scale Product Configuration: Solving interactively

 Next, the third and fourth rule add the class \lstinline|"btn-secondary"|, which is the purple button style, for mandatory discrete attributes (stemming from enumerations in \coom) for which either a value has been selected or there are multiple options left.
-Note that for numeric values (not shown here) this works similarly but with the class \lstinline|"btn-primary"|, which is the blue button style. \lstinputlisting[language=clingos,label=lst:ui:attr:style,linerange=13-21,caption={Definition of UI style for attributes}]{listings/ui-attr.lp}
+Note that for numeric values (not shown here) this works similarly but with the class \lstinline|"btn-primary"|, which is the blue button style.
+Selecting values in \clinguin\ is done via adding assumptions to \clingo\ for the corresponding atom and the predicate \lstinline{_clinguin_assume/2} is added by \clinguin\ for every atom that has been assumed to be true or false. \lstinputlisting[language=clingos,label=lst:ui:attr:style,linerange=13-21,caption={Definition of UI style for attributes}]{ui-attr.lp}

 The rules in Listing~\ref{lst:ui:attr:valid} are responsible for providing the options of the dropdown menus that are still valid.
-The first rule creates an auxiliary predicate with all possible values which is subsequently used in the last three rules to create one dropdown menu item for each such value.
-Upon clicking on one of these values, a call is made to the solver to add the assumption of the corresponding value assignment, thus forcing the entailment of the given value and restricting the possible solutions (cf.~Line~\ref{lst:encoding:ui:click}). \lstinputlisting[language=clingos,label=lst:ui:attr:valid,linerange=27-32,caption={Definition of possible values for UI dropdown menus}]{listings/ui-attr.lp}
+The first rule creates an auxiliary predicate with all possible values which is subsequently used in the last three rules to create one dropdown menu item for each such value. \lstinputlisting[language=clingos,label=lst:ui:attr:valid,linerange=27-32,caption={Definition of possible values for UI dropdown menus}]{ui-attr.lp} Upon clicking on one of these values, a call is made to the solver to add the assumption of the corresponding value assignment, thus forcing the entailment of the given value and restricting the possible solutions (cf.~Line~\ref{lst:encoding:ui:click}).
+The dedicated \clinguin\ predicate \lstinline{_any/1} is the counterpart for \lstinline{_all/1} and specifies that an atom is contained in at least one stable model.

 \paragraph{Explanations} The two cropped screenshots in Figure~\ref{fig:ui:explanation} show the explanation features of the UI.
 Recall the constraint in Listing~\ref{lst:travelbike:condreq} stating that the \lstinline{color} \lstinline{Red} implies a \lstinline{frontWheel} of size \lstinline{20} (which belongs to option \lstinline{W20}) and that the UI inferred the latter value upon selecting \lstinline{Red} as the \lstinline{color}.
 Accordingly, when we open the dropdown menu of the \lstinline{frontWheel}, we see the other (invalid) options in red but it is still possible to click on them.
 When selecting an invalid value, however, the affected values of the \lstinline{frontWheel} and the \lstinline{color} turn red and the UI shows an explanation of why the newly selected value is not valid.
 We now explain how this works inside \clinguin.